-Guarantee fund are funds provided by the Government of Saint Lucia to the Bank for the purpose of security against non-performing education loans.
+Guarantee fund are funds provided by the Government of Saint Lucia for the purpose of securing against non-performing education loans.

 Special guarantee fund

 Special guarantee fund are funds provided by the Government of Saint Lucia for the purpose of guaranteeing education loans not exceeding \$10,000 where the lender does not have the capacity to provide the required security.